rchikhi/rust-alignbench/analysis/README.md

+# Runtime analysis

+Run:

+    `cargo criterion --message-format=json | tee bench_results.json`

+to export benchmarking runtime results.

+# Other files

-Please disregard this folder, this is internal & undocumented analysis tests for an ongoing project.
+Please disregard the other files in this folder, they are undocumented tests for an ongoing project.